Shallow Grave (1987 film): Plot

 Dean buries the corpses of Angie, Cindy, and Rose in a shallow grave in the woods.
 Meanwhile, Chad and Owen begin to worry when the women fail to meet them, and decide to backtrack to search for them in Medley.
 Patty and Sue Ellen reach the closed gas station, where Sue Ellen is attacked by a security dog that injures her arm.
 They are subsequently met by Deputy Scott, who brings them to the county jail for questioning before holding them.
 Sheriff Dean arrives shortly after and questions the women, but Sue Ellen does not recognize him.
-Scott begins to investigate the disappearance of Angie, a barmaid at the local tavern, impervious to the fact that Dean had been carrying on an affair with her.
+Scott begins to investigate the disappearance of Angie, a barmaid at the local tavern, oblivious to the fact that Dean had been carrying on an affair with her.
 Dean suggests that Sue Ellen and Patty are responsible for Angie's and their friends' disappearances.

 When Dean encounters Scott treating Sue Ellen and Patty hospitably at the station, he grows angry, and begins to yell at them.
 In doing so, Sue Ellen recognizes his voice, and realizes that Dean was the man she witnessed committing the murder.
 That afternoon, the shallow grave containing the three bodies is uncovered by Eli, the property owner, who phones the police.
 Scott investigates the scene, and when Dean is notified, he attempts to kidnap Sue Ellen and Patty, but the women manage to flee the jail.
 Dean summons Scott to help capture the women, whom he attempts to frame for the murders.
 Meanwhile, after the bodies are removed from the crime scene, Eli discovers Dean's sheriff badge in the dirt.

 Patty is captured and returned to the jail by Scott, who disbelieves her claims that Dean is the killer.
 Dean meanwhile enlists a band of local vigilantes to hunt Sue Ellen, authorizing them to shoot her on sight, while he returns to the jail and strangles Patty, staging it to appear as a suicide.
 Sue Ellen is ultimately saved from the vigilantes by Scott just as Owen and Chad arrive on the scene, followed by the paramedics and Sheriff Dean.
 Sue Ellen is placed in an ambulance, which Dean insists on riding along in; he tells Scott he hopes she will confess to the murders.
 As the ambulance prepares to depart, Eli approaches Scott with Sheriff Dean's badge, which he says he found in the shallow grave on his property.
-Realizing that Dean is guilty, Scott looks in horror as the ambulance drives away, aware that Dean will ostensibly murder Sue Ellen en route to the hospital.
+Realizing that Dean is guilty, Scott looks in horror as the ambulance drives away, aware that Dean will inevitably murder Sue Ellen en route to the hospital.